celo-org/ethseoul/README.md

 -   Demo to someone on the Celo team during Sponsor Judging
 -   Mention smart contract addresses of all contracts deployed on Celo in your top-level project README, also Verify them on Celoscan or Celo Explorer.

-## What is Celo?

-Celo is the carbon-negative, mobile-first, EVM-compatible PoS blockchain where developers can build decentralized applications that create the conditions for prosperity — for everyone.

 ### Get started using Celo Composer

 #### Prerequisites